 A couple more thoughts on this.
 First, the language around addiction and affairs bothers me because when we label things a syndrome, like “sex addiction” it gives chumps a framework of illness.
 Which seems to absolve cheaters of moral responsibility for their choices.
 Oh, they’re just sick.
 I need to stick this out!
 In sickness and in health!
 I can save this!
 We’ll just find the right doctor!
 They can’t help it!

 In my opinion, yes, they can help it.
 They choose not to help it.
-I think the addiction model can keep chumps stuck in their codependent helper mode.
+I think the addiction model can keep chumps stuck in helper mode.

 If you think in terms of addiction, how do you explain the devaluing?
 Oh, they just get ugly when you threaten their kibbles?
 It’s not Bob who is insulting me, it’s his addicted brain!
 He doesn’t mean it!
 And if he were sober, he’d be nice again!
 (Or maybe Bob is an entitled asshole who will treat you like shit, sober or drunk?
 Faithful or unfaithful?
 Because Bob values Bob most highly.)